davetron5000/faas-is-a-what-now/markdown/only_functions.md

 }
 !END CREATE_FILE

-Although our cloud services provider would be capable of reading `js/app.js` to run our system, we aren't using one in these examples, so let's modify `js/server.js` to handle this new configuration format.
-Remember, this isn't code you would normally write, but it's important to see these examples running.
+To keep our example actually executable locally, we'll modify `js/servier.js` to read our new `js/app.js`.
+Just remember, the idea is that our cloud services provider would handle this plumbing and we'd simply provide `js/app.js`, so bear with me.

-We'll keep it as simple as we can.
-We need to iterate over the structure exported by `js/app.js` and wire up all the events and listeners.
-We then need our web server to fire the `get` and `post` events, instead of calling `app(write)`.
+To mimic what our cloud services provider would do, we'll iterate over the configuration from `js/app.js` and connect events and listeners and firing those events to the listeners at the right time.

 !EDIT_FILE js/server.js /* */
 {